golemfactory/golem-wiki/Products/Brass-Beta/Issues-&-Troubleshooting.md

 After you are sure that you have enabled virtualization save your settings and quit BIOS.
 Your computer will restart with its virtualization option enabled in normal mode.

+---

+#### RAM warning

+Golem VM was started with a lower than configured amount of RAM because there was insufficient memory available.

+**Solution**
+Close any extraneous running applications.
+If you have a web browser open, try closing some tabs to free up memory.
+Afterwards, restart Golem.
+If you are unable to free more RAM consider assigning a lower amount of RAM to Golem by adjusting the resource slider in GUI.

+#### Disk space warning

+Golem VM was started with a minimal amount of RAM (1 GiB) due to disk requirements posed by the Hyper-V hypervisor.

+**Solution**
+The Hyper-V hypervisor needs to allocate disk space equal to the amount of RAM configured in Golem.
+Please try removing unnecessary files and applications, then restart Golem.
+If you cannot afford freeing this much disk space consider assigning a lower amount of RAM to Golem by adjusting the resource slider in GUI.